pauloelias/eslint-config-pelias/README.md

 ## Installing

-You can install this package locally per project or globally.
+You can install this package locally (per project) or globally.

 Ideally you'll want to install this locally per project so that you can have project-specific settings for everyone working on the project.

 Installing this package globally allows you to lint and format ad-hoc JavaScript files and projects too.
-It's nice if you want to spin up a quick protoype or throwaway project to work through a quick idea.
+It's nice if you want to spin up a quick protoype or a throwaway project to work through a quick idea.

 ### Locally/Per Project Install